top of page

 We’re not suggesting an end to superyachts of course, just the label.
 Because, increasingly, the term is also being used pejoratively by some, and as a target by others.
 And that’s just not helpful to us owners.
 Is it time to rethink and rebrand?

-The term "superyacht" has many definitions, but none in law.
+The term 'superyacht' has many definitions, but none in law.
 The term gained widespread use in the mid-1980s to distinguish larger, crewed vessels from smaller ones.
 The word has become associated with luxury and prestige.
 In recent years, however, environmentalists and politicians have used the term in a negative way, linking it to excessive consumption and greenhouse gas emissions.
-Informal discussions amoung our Members reveals that many of us feel we neither want nor need the perceived kudos associated with the term.
-Some suggest doing away with the term "superyacht" altogether and simply calling them yachts.
+Informal discussions among our Members reveals that many of us feel we neither want nor need the perceived kudos associated with the term.
+Some suggest doing away with the term 'superyacht' altogether and simply calling them yachts.
 Rebranding may be costly, but it could be a worthwhile change for the industry to make.

 superyacht yacht megayacht for sale charter newbuild build building construction owner ownership owners club owner's owners' broker brokerage finance financing leasing mortgage